fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

 Use cases include any for which printf and variants are currently used: console output, pretty printing, custom `ToString` implementations, construction of SQL statements, and so on.

+### Design Principles

+* Support the same syntax, use cases and technical features as C# interpolated strings.

+* Unify printf formatting and interpolation strings.
+They are the same thing, in as many way as possible, they become one integrated feature.
+You can use knowledge of printf formatting when writing interpolation strings.
+You can use interpolations in printf/fprintf/sprintf formatting.

+* Keep the value of strong typing of printf formatting as an option, so changing `sprintf "the number is %d today" result` to `$"the number is %d{result} today"` is just as strongly typed.

 ### Detailed Design

 `$"....{}..."` is a new form called an "interpolation string", and can contain either: